 Private organizations with expertise in wildlife and natural resource management are utilized when necessary.
-The Nature Conservancy (TNC) staffs a Long Island office with individuals trained and experienced in environmental conservation.
-This organization is utilized as a source for consultation and cooperation where applicable.
-Other organizations, such as the Long Island Invasive Species Management Area (LIISMA), the Long Island Native Plant Initiative (LINPI), Audubon Society, the Long Island Pine Barrens Society, the North Atlantic Fire Science Exchange, and others are used where appropriate for managing or obtaining information about natural resources at BNL.
+Other organizations, such as the Long Island Invasive Species Management Area (LIISMA), the Long Island Native Plant Initiative (LINPI), Audubon Society, the North Atlantic Fire Science Exchange, the Foundation for Research and Stewardship in the Long Island Pine Barrens Maritime Reserve, Seatuck Environmental Association, and others are used where appropriate for managing or obtaining information about natural resources at BNL.

-- Maintain and improve relationships between neighboring landowners, support agencies, and private environmental groups. - Improve management decisions through the use of innovative tools.
+• Continue to develop and foster relationships between neighboring landowners, support agencies, and private environmental groups.